-loved him, and he did not love her.
 She had known, from their first days together in San Francisco, that there was a woman in Ned's past.
 Among the contents of his pockets she had found a picture of Mary, and when she asked Ned who she was he had said simply, "Some one I never expect to see again."
 But Torchy was not fooled.
-She knew from his tone that the girl in the not a ghostly memory.
+She knew from his tone that the girl in the picture meant more to him than she.